Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `HD_hide(_defaultValue)` for MSU Settings, which hides settings introduced by other mods and causes them to instead return the passed default value
 - Add `weapon::HD_getWeaponTypesAsArray()` which returns an array of all individual weapon types on the weapon, excluding `None`
 - Add `item::HD_addConnectedBuff(_skill)` for adding connected buffs to an item, which will survive Item Refreshes
 - Add `item::HD_refreshItem()` for refreshing (unequipping and re-equipping) an item, without removing connected buffs